Skip to content

 1 — 3Non-Critical

-• Supplier name and trade name
+• Supplier Name and Trade Name

 • Country of origin

-• Supplier types (selectable from configured options)
+• Supplier Types (selectable from configured options)

-• Quality Contact — Primary contact for quality-related matters
+• Quality Contact — primary contact for quality-related matters

-• Regulatory Contact — Contact for regulatory affairs
+• Regulatory Contact — contact for regulatory affairs

-• Commercial Contact — Business and procurement contact
+• Commercial Contact — business and procurement contact

-• Emergency Contact — For urgent supplier issues
+• Emergency Contact — for urgent supplier issues

-• Regulatory Regions — Select applicable regions (EU, US, CH, UK, JP, CN, AU, CA)
+• Regulatory Regions — select applicable regions (EU, US, CH, UK, JP, CN, AU, CA)

-• Data Integrity Relevant — Flag whether the supplier handles GxP data
+• Data Integrity Relevant — flag whether the supplier handles GxP data

-• Uses Computerized Systems — Flag whether the supplier uses systems subject to validation
+• Uses Computerized Systems — flag whether the supplier uses systems subject to validation

-Full registered address including street, city, state/province, postal code, and country.
+Enter the full registered address including street, city, state/province, postal code, and country.

 The assigned risk category affects how the supplier is managed across the system: